Explaining Simple Hydraulic Systems Design

 - ...and many more

-Hydraulic systems everywhere.
+Hydraulic systems are everywhere.
 Why?
-Just as is the case with pneumatic systems and all fluid power applications, performing greater amounts of work in smaller spaces offers tremendous economic advantage and efficiency in production.
+As with pneumatic systems and all fluid power applications, performing greater amounts of work in smaller spaces offers tremendous economic advantages and efficiency in production.

 Protecting Hydraulic System with Continuous Cast Iron Cylinder Construction

-As one of the most naturally lubricated metals available, continuous cast iron versa bar from American Iron & Alloys, LLC is favored by manufacturers designing hydraulic systems.
+As one of the most naturally lubricated metals available, the continuous cast iron Versa-Bar is favored by hydraulic system manufacturers.
 Many hydraulic systems fail because heat damages the seal over time.
-Continuous cast iron retains 10% of the heat water can, making it ideal for hydraulic system designers looking to minimize system heat.
+Continuous cast iron retains 10% of the heated water, making it ideal for hydraulic system designers looking to minimize system heat.

-Contact American Iron & Alloys, LLC for a quote on high quality continuous cast iron Versa-Bar today.
+Contact us for a quote on high-quality continuous cast iron Versa-Bar today.